-- Priority 4 Report of wire down from other sources: - o Primary conductor is indicated - Secondary conductor is indicated - Priority 5 (LOWEST) Report of wire down where type of wire is not indicated, or where it appears the wire is not likely an electric conductor

-Priority 3 includes reports from members of the 911-call center, police, fire, Office of Emergency Management (including Emergency Operations Center personnel), and municipal emergency managers.
-Wire down reports from these entities will be marked as "911" on CIS so that they will appear as Emergency projects in OMS.

-- 6. Wire Down Coordinators will use the Avineonics system to track wire down orders that are assigned or still unassigned.
+- Priority 5 (LOWEST) Report of wire down where type of wire is not indicated, or where it appears the wire is not likely an electric conductor - Priority 3 includes reports from members of the 911-call center, police, fire, Office of Emergency Management (including Emergency Operations Center personnel), and municipal emergency managers.
+Wire down reports from these entities will be marked as "911" on CIS so that they will appear as Emergency projects in OMS. - 6.
+Wire Down Coordinators will use Avineonics to track wire down orders that are assigned or still unassigned.
 (If Avineonics is unavailable, this effort will be done manually using a spreadsheet or other manual list.)
 Assignments will NOT be made in OMS, as this information is likely to be overwritten early in a storm event, and also, the "Crew" field in OMS should not be used for Wire Responder personnel. - 7.
 Responders that are specifically dispatched to safeguard downed wire situations will drive to the location of the wire down report.
-After assessing the situation, they will determine the severity of the situation.
-Severity will be determined based on the following guidelines:

-Severity 1 - (HIGHEST) - Wire down conductor that poses a high risk to public safety due to its location in a road or pedestrian-accessible area.
+After assessing the situation, they will determine the severity of the wire down condition.
+Severity will be determined based on the following guidelines: - Severity 1 (HIGHEST) - Wire down conductor that poses a high risk to public safety due to its location in a road or pedestrian-accessible area.
 These situations will require the responder to remain on-site and guard the wire until they can be relieved.
-The Wire Responder/Guard may leave after the wire has been made safe by a qualified employee(s) or contractor(s).

-Severity 2 - Wire down is a primary conductor, but is not on a main road or other easily accessible location.
-These situations will also require the responder to remain on-site until the conductor can be verified de-energized by a qualified employee or contractor Once the wire is known to be de-energized, the Wire Responder/Guard will barricade the area and then can move on to their next location.

-Severity 3 - Wire down is a secondary conductor.
+The Wire Responder/Guard may leave after the wire has been made safe by a qualified employee(s) or contractor(s). - Severity 2 Wire down is a primary conductor, but is not on a main road or other easily accessible location.
+These situations will also require the responder to remain on-site until the conductor can be verified de-energized by a qualified employee or contractor Once the wire is known to be de-energized, the Wire Responder/Guard will barricade the area and then can move on to their next location. - Severity 3 Wire down is a secondary conductor.
 Wire Responder will attempt to notify nearby customers and will barricade/tape off the area.
-If wire is either open wire secondary, or triplex service cable that has an exposed end (wire is broken), Wire Responder/Guard will remain on-site until a qualified employee or contractor has verified that the wire is not energized.

-Severity 4 - (LOWEST) Wire down is not an electric conductor and is not in contact with an electrical conductor, but is instead phone, cable or other communications property.
-If the situation is safe, Wire Responder will inform the Coordinator of this, and move on to the next order.

-- 8. Wire Responders will use Avineonics to report the this assessment to the Wires Down Coordinator, or call it in if cell coverage does not allow mobile communication.
+If wire is either open wire secondary, or triplex service cable that has an exposed end (wire is broken), Wire Responder/Guard will remain on-site until a qualified employee or contractor has verified that the wire is not energized. - Severity 4 (LOWEST) Wire down is not an electric conductor and is not in contact with an electrical conductor, but is instead phone, cable or other communications property.
+If the situation is safe, Wire Responder will inform the Coordinator of this, and move on to the next order. - 8.
+Wire Responders will use Avineonics to report the assessment to the Wires Down Coordinator, or call it in if cell coverage does not allow mobile communication.
 All Severity 4 orders can be closed in CIS; the OMS project can also then be closed. - 9.
 Severity 1 orders will be communicated IMMEDIATELY to the Operating Supervisor. - 10.
-Severity 2 and 3 cases will be coordinated with the Operating Supervisors and the Loop Crew Coordinators to determine the best repair crew to be dispatched, e.g. line, loop, or tree crew.
+Severity 2 and 3 cases will be coordinated with the Operating Supervisors and the Loop Crew Coordinators to determine the best repair crew to be dispatched, e.g. line, loop, or tree crew. - 11.
+The Wire Down Coordinator will assign Wire Guards to replace Wire Responders when appropriate so that the Wire Responders can move on to their next assignment. - 12.

-Central Hudson Gas & Electric

-- 11. The Wire Down Coordinator will assign Wire Guards to replace Wire Responders when appropriate so that the Wire Responders can move on to their next assignment. - 12.
 The Wire Down Coordinator will keep track of where personnel are standing by and will provide relief as needed.

 Wire Down Coordinators will be identified in the Storm Staffing Plan and coordinators for each event will be assigned during pre-storm planning sessions.
-The Coordinators will use the Open Wire Down Calls listing provided on the OMS intranet report to assign locations to be checked, and they will keep track of assignments manually.
-Who was assigned, when they responded and what was found will all be recorded on the CIS t-log.